karollynecosta/aws_solutions_architect-associate/README.md

 			Use case: App that needts to maximize high availability CriticalApp where each instancemust be isolatedfrom failure from each other

-	Partition: spreads instances across many different partitions (which rely on different sets of racks) within an AZ.
+	Partition: BIG DATA spreads instances across many different partitions (which rely on different sets of racks) within an AZ.
 			   Scales to 100s of EC2 instances per group
 			   Use Case: Big Data applications = Hadoop, Cassandra,Kafka Each partition represents a rack on Aws